Thenali: Critical reception

 Thenali received positive reviews from critics.
 Malathi Rangarajan of The Hindu gave a verdict that the film was a "wholesome mix of rip-roaring action, witty dialogues and exotic locales".
 She was particularly appreciative of Jayaram's performance, Haasan's Sri Lankan diction and his comedic prowess, "both the physical and dialogue-oriented kind", adding, "Logic has no place in the story, which is only meant to make you laugh".
 Rajitha of Rediff.com stated, "The comedy is on a single track in Thenali" and that "it is more tiresome than humorous".
 She appreciated the technical aspects of the film, but was critical of the music.
 Visual Dasan of Kalki lauded Haasan's delivery of Sri Lankan accented Tamil, but said the real show stealer with regards to acting was Jayaram.
 He also appreciated the dialogues written by Mohan, but felt Jyothika was underutilised.
-Tamil Star Online wrote that Ravikumar, Mohan and Haasan "have offered an enjoyable comic fare", but criticised the music, though the reviewer said "it is to be commended that each lyricists has put in his best in his lyrics".
+Tamil Star wrote that Ravikumar, Mohan and Haasan "have offered an enjoyable comic fare", but criticised the music, though the reviewer said "it is to be commended that each lyricists has put in his best in his lyrics".

 Writing for Chennai Online, Malini Mannath said, "Kamal's perfect timing for comedy, matched equally by Jairam, the antics of Delhi Ganesh and Ramesh Khanna, the humour, some situational, some slapstick, and Crazy Mohan's lines sustain the film for sometime.
 But then how long can one fool around with a one-line story?
 The second half has its dragging moments and some forced humour.
 Rehman's tunes are not very inspiring, the song picturisation too leaving much to be desired".
 Indiainfo lauded Haasan's "flawless" Sri Lankan accent, but felt the film had "nothing new to offer", criticised the music, dance choreography and cinematography.
 The critic added that Jayaram's performance "matches Kamal [Haasan] but otherwise the other artistes [Devayani] and Jyothika have nothing much to offer".
-Sandya Krishna wrote for Indolink, "[Thenali] might not be refined or polished in its technical aspects but shines like the top jewel in the crown when it comes to commercial masala/comedy filmmaking.
-A large portion of its success goes to three people, besides Crazy.
-Kamalahassan [...] and K.S.Ravikumar".

 Accolades

 Other versions

 Thenali was dubbed into Telugu as Tenali under the production of S. P. Balasubrahmanyam.
-In 2005, Haasan decided to produce a Hindi remake under his company Raaj Kamal Films International, but the project did not materialise.
-A year later, a Kannada remake supposed to star Ramesh Aravind, Jaggesh, Deepu and Manasi was announced, but later dropped.
+In 2006, a Kannada remake supposed to star Ramesh Aravind, Jaggesh, Deepu and Manasi was announced, but was later dropped.
+A Bengali remake was reportedly being planned in the 2010s, but that did not materialise.